hakkam10/Customer_booking_prediction/README.md

 # Analysing Customer Behaviour in British Airways
-Analysing and Predicting Customer behaviour in British airways dataset and extracting feature importances
+As part of the forage digital experience I am Analysing and Predicting Customer behaviour in British airways dataset and extracting feature importances through the XGboost model.